stu-code/sas-tips/README.md

-02/20/24 | sort_dedupe_with_a_data_step.sas | Both sort and dedupe data using only a DATA Step 02/27/24 | fuzzy_left_join_by_time.sas | Perform a fuzzy left join on two datasets with differing time intervals 03/05/24 | collapse_a_dataset.sas | Collapse a sparse dataset down to only a single row per by group
+02/20/24 | sort_dedupe_with_a_data_step.sas | Both sort and dedupe data using only a DATA Step 02/27/24 | fuzzy_left_join_by_time.sas | Perform a fuzzy left join on two datasets with differing time intervals 03/05/24 | collapse_a_dataset.sas | Collapse a sparse dataset down to only a single row per by group 03/12/24 | lead_methods.sas | 3 ways to create a lead in SAS, plus an efficient DATA Step lead macro